 - Rinse your car

-- Apply the snow foam or TFR using the cannon
+- Apply the snow foam or TFR using a foam cannon or pump sprayer

 - Let it dwell for a couple of minutes

 - Rinse the product away thoroughly with your pressure washer